Webbslinger57/Python-Password-Wallet/README.md

 - Store and manage your passwords securely
 - Easy to use interface built with CustomTkinter
 - Encryption using Fernet
+- All information stored in Sqlite database
+- All stored passwords are encrypted
+- Login credentials are hashed
-- Planned support for SQLite through an ORM (likely SQLAlchemy)
+- Planned support for searching through accounts

 ## Installation